solygambas/flask-blogging-platform/README.md

 ## RESTful API

-- using a Flask-based RESTful API to expose app functionality to smartphones, tablets, and other third-party clients.
+- using a Flask-based RESTful API to expose app functionality to smartphones, tablets and other third-party clients.
 - managing user authentication with Flask-HTTPAuth and generating tokens.
 - serializing resources to and from JSON.
 - handling pagination of large resource collections.